JetBrains/intellij-sdk-docs/topics/tutorials/editor_basics/working_with_text.md

 * There is an instance of [`Editor`](%gh-ic%/platform/editor-ui-api/src/com/intellij/openapi/editor/Editor.java) available,
 * There is a text selection in `Editor`.

-Additional steps will show how to check these conditions through obtaining instances of `Project` and `Editor` objects, and how to show or hide the action's menu items based on them.
+Additional steps will show how to check these conditions through getting instances of `Project` and `Editor` objects, and how to show or hide the action's menu items based on them.

 ### Getting an Instance of the Active Editor from an Action Event

 Using the [`AnActionEvent`](%gh-ic%/platform/editor-ui-api/src/com/intellij/openapi/actionSystem/AnActionEvent.java) event passed into the `update` method, a reference to an instance of the `Editor` can be obtained by calling `getData(CommonDataKeys.EDITOR)`.
-Similarly, to obtain a project reference, we use the `getProject()` method.
+Similarly, to get a project reference, we use the `getProject()` method.

 ```java
 public class EditorIllustrationAction extends AnAction {